Jump to the Content

 Earth Overshoot Day

-In less than eight months, humanity has exhausted Earth's budget for the year.
+In just about seven months, humanity has exhausted Earth's budget for the year.

 We busted Earth's budget!